Fraud to Sale Ratio

 Program Thresholds

-The EFM program monitors the total amount of fraud-related chargebacks occurring at a given e-commerce merchant, as well as the number of transactions authenticated through 3D-Secure.
+The EFM program monitors the total amount of fraud-related chargebacks occurring at a given e-commerce merchant, as well as the number of transactions authenticated through 3DS.

 Merchants are considered non-compliant when all of the following conditions are met in a given month: